joomla/rfc/bylaws/workflow.md

 the Production Department Coordinator) may be called upon in the future should typos, changes or Errata on the specification be raised.

-In case of Feature RfCs, a Development Team is created within the Production Department.
+In case of Feature RFCs, a Development Team is created within the Production Department.

 ## Deprecated